Table of content

 Conclusion

 While many of you would be in search of reusable CGM sensors, reusing a CGM sensor is not recommended.
 Reusing a CGM sensor may result in incorrect readings and infections as well.
 Each CGM sensor is designed with a specific lifespan in mind—for instance, the Libre 3 sensor can last up to 14 days, while the Dexcom G7 typically lasts 10 days, with a 12-hour grace period.
 It’s important to adhere to these timeframes for optimal performance.
-Change the sensor before time If it becomes loose, malfunctions, or irritates.
+Change the sensor before it becomes loose, malfunctions, or irritates.

 At the time of applying a new sensor, change the application site to avoid any discomfort or irritations.